stefanloerwald/zh-tax-inline-translate/README.md

 3. Click "Load unpacked"
 4. Select the folder containing the repository

+## Notes

+The website must be untranslated *before* activating the inline translation.
+Keep it in German, then toggle the inline translation to on, then activate translation.

 # Attribution

 Icon source attribution: [Translation icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/translation)